MarkLogic Node.js API -- Working with Binary Documents

 .catch((error) => console.log(error));

-If you'd like to see this in action, please execute npm run metadata.
+To see this in action, run

 Example application